Istanbul Cemeteries

 These are just some of the stories you can glean from Istanbul cemeteries.
 If you share my passion, you’ll want to check out the following.

-The separate Greek Orthodox, Muslim, Armenian and Jewish cemeteries located on either side of the highway on the sprawling hills of Çıksalın, on the north bank of the Golden Horn.
+There are separate Greek Orthodox, Muslim, Armenian and Jewish Istanbul cemeteries located on either side of the highway on the sprawling hills of Çıksalın, on the north bank of the Golden Horn.
 Nearby you’ll find the mausoleum of Abraham Camondo, of Karaköy stairs fame.
 If you want to know how to get there check out the entry in Istanbul 50 Unsung Places.

-Last on this by no means complete list is the Feriköy Protestant Cemetery in Şişli.
+Last on this by no means complete list of Istanbul cemeteries is the Feriköy Protestant Cemetery in Şişli.

 I hope you’ve enjoyed this short look at Istanbul cemeteries and the city’s lived history, so to speak.
 If cemeteries speak to you too, there are more than 560 of them dotted around the city.
 I’m sure you’ll come across at least one next time you go exploring.
 Iyi geziler!